-As security for mortgage debts, EUR 1,372 thousand, mortgage has been granted on land and buildings representing a book value of EUR 2,213 thousand at 31 December 2018.
+As security for mortgage debts, EUR 1,102 thousand, mortgage has been granted on land and buildings representing a book value of EUR 2,213 thousand at 31 December 2020.

-Accounting policies used
+Accounting policies

-The annual report for K/S Mecura Hannover City is presented in accordance with those regulations of the Danish Financial Statements Act concerning companies identified as class B enterprises.
-Furthermore, the company has chosen to comply with some of the rules applying for class C enterprises.
+The annual report for K/S Mecura Hannover City has been presented in accordance with the Danish Financial Statements Act regulations concerning reporting class B enterprises.
+Furthermore, the company has decided to comply with certain rules applying to reporting class C enterprises.

-The accounting policies used are unchanged compared to last year, and the annual report is presented in euro (EUR).
+The accounting policies are unchanged from the previous year, and the annual report is presented in euro (EUR).